 - demonstrated scholarship as measured by produce peer-reviewed papers, presentations, other publications, talks, posters and/or patents/licenses,

 - NASA collaborations established or strengthened,

 - additional funding acquired.

-Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office via this link: Academic Projects Submission by July 31, 2020.
-The budget should be submitted in Excel format with the ISGC template, illustrated below.
-The template is also available for download at: ISGC Budget Template – academic projects
+Proposal Submission Procedure: Proposals in Microsoft Word format are to be submitted to the ISGC office via this link: Academic Projects Submission by June 28, 2021.
+The budget should be submitted in Excel format with the ISGC template available for download at: ISGC Budget Template – academic projects.